Wachira-glory/Inota_Informational/README.md

 **Inota Plus**: A loan management and credit scoring system for farmers.

-Inota Plus is an innovative informational website designed to assist farmers in obtaining loans without the need for a guarantor.
+Inota Plus is an innovative informational website designed using React to assist farmers in obtaining loans without the need for a guarantor.
 Our platform simplifies the loan application process, allowing farmers to focus on their agricultural activities while we handle the financial aspects.
 We provide a robust credit scoring system that evaluates farmers' creditworthiness based on their financial behaviors, such as utility payments and income from agricultural activities.

 **Key Features**